After-sales services during an asset's lifetime: collaborative planning of system upgrades: Solution approach

 \section{Solution approach}

-The results of the previous section can be used to derive a solution approach to determine the optimal policy.
-Note that we identified two extreme cases with respect to the penalty $c_d$, namely the base case where an upgrade does not affect the asset's operation, or the case where $c_d=\infty$ and upgrades occur only during overhauls.
-We discuss the solution approach for both extreme cases first, after which we explain how one can combine the approaches to determine a solution approach for any value of $c_d$.
+The results of the previous section can be used {to determine} the optimal policy.
+Note that we identified two extreme cases with respect to the penalty $c_d$, namely the base case where $c_d=0$ and an upgrade does not affect the asset's operation, or the case where $c_d=\infty$ and upgrades occur only during overhauls.
+We discuss the solution approach for both extreme cases first, after which we explain how one can combine the approaches to find the optimal policy for any value of $c_d$.